Myrtaceae, myrtle family.

 Florida's apiary industry makes use of this nuisance tree by harvesting honey crops made by bees pollinating the bottlebrush flowers it produces.
 However, many Floridians feel that this economic benefit is overshadowed by the tree's environmental threats, including displacement of native vegetation leading to loss of critical wildlife habitat.
 In an attempt to control this tree's spread, some companies cut them down and process them into mulch, which many local garden centers carry.
 This mulch is considered "safe" to use because it is treated with high heat in order to prevent any remnant seeds from germinating.

 In the early 1900s, this tree was introduced into Florida as an ornamental plant.
 In the 1930s it was intentionally spread throughout the Everglades area and subsequently began changing the dynamics of this unique ecosystem.
 It was even planted as a landscape tree in Florida yards until the late 1970s.
-Today this tree is recognized as a Category I noxious weed by the Florida Exotic Pest Plant Council and is prohibited from being planted in Florida.
+Today this tree is recognized as a Category I noxious weed by the Florida Invasive Species Council and is prohibited from being planted in Florida.

 Borror, D. J. 1988.
 Dictionary of root words and combining forms.
 Mountain View, CA: Mayfield Publishing Company.